Gatlinburg and the Great Smoky Mountains are known for their family-oriented attractions.

 Consider shopping around the Gatlinburg Arts and Crafts Community.
 There you can appreciate the regional culture and check out homemade pottery, jewelry, candles and so much more.

 Yeah.
 You can do this with kids, too.
 But let’s get real.

 When it comes to weddings and honeymoons, downtown Gatlinburg is the Vegas of the Smoky Mountains.

 There are dozens of nice, quiet cabins, some equipped with hot tubs that you can crank the heat up enough to sterilize before climbing in that are perfect for a romantic getaway overlooking the chaos of Gatlinburg down below.

 There, you can prepare a romantic meal – or get one delivered – and spend a nice quiet adult-only weekend (or week).

 Just whatever you need.
 What happens in Vegas may stay in Vegas but in Gatlinburg, folks are a lot better about minding their own business, to begin with.

-What are YOUR tips for an adults-only vacation in Gatlinburg or Pigeon Forge?
+What are YOUR tips for an adults-only vacation in Gatlinburg, Tennessee?
 Let us know in the comments!